Research output per year

 Diagnosis and treatment of osteoporosis, osteopenia, measurement of bone density, bone metabolism, bone disease, mineral disease, Paget's disease of bone, disorders of phosphate metabolism, hypercalcemia, hypocalcemia

 Our laboratory is fully committed to mentoring and training a diverse and inclusive workforce.
 For over 3 decades, our lab has welcomed and supported trainees from all the 5 continents, from widely diverse backgrounds, cultures, languages and personal experiences.
 Such diversity has contributed to create a culture of inclusiveness, mutual respect, positive curiosity and sharing of each other’s lifetime journeys.
 Such diversity is a defining feature of our environment as a small lab community within the larger Musculoskeletal Research Center at Washington University.
-As the founder and director of an institutional training program, I am fully committed to the mentoring of the next generation of scientists and physicians in the musculoskeletal field, and this extends to all laboratory members, students, post-docs, technicians, staff scientist and junior faculty.
+As the founder and director of an institutional training program, I am fully committed to the mentoring of the next generation of scientists and physicians in the musculoskeletal field, and this extends to all laboratory members, undergraduate and graduate students, post-docs, technicians, staff scientist and junior faculty.

 Research output: Contribution to journal › Article › peer-review